Video: Man survives after being struck by lightning

 Mcneil took it to Facebook to share his scary experience, the shocking moment of him encountering a bolt of lightning.
 He posted a video that was captured by the school surveillance footage where he works.

 In the video it is seen, McNeil was walking in the rain with his open umbrella when suddenly a flash of lightning struck the ground nearby around a foot or so, but leaving him alive.
-Startled McNeill droped his umbrella before quickly picking it up and running to the parking lot.
+Startled McNeill dropped his umbrella before quickly picking it up and running to the parking lot.

 4 dead, 19 injured: Air pollution triggers fatal lightening in Bengal